kubeflow/website/content/docs/started/k8s/kfctl-existing-arrikto.md

   namespace: istio-system
 spec:
   commonName: istio-ingressgateway.istio-system.svc
-  # Use ipAdresses if your LoadBalancer issues an IP
+  # Use ipAddresses if your LoadBalancer issues an IP
   ipAddresses:
   - <LoadBalancer IP>
   # Use dnsNames if your LoadBalancer issues a hostname (eg on AWS)